anubhavg-icpl/siem-secroberta/test/README.md

 # Test Examples

-Sample Python scripts demonstrating how to use the Wazuh SecRoBERTa model.
+Sample Python scripts demonstrating how to use the Siem SecRoBERTa model.

 ## Setup